 Related resource: Top 10 Bachelor’s in Industrial/Organizational Psychology

 It is important to make feedback focused and specific.
 Feedback should also generally be delivered in the moment.
 If it is saved up and delivered in a big chunk, the person can feel overwhelmed.
 However, delivering feedback in the moment should not turn into micromanaging.
 Feedback should only be delivered as necessary.
 The person may have a different approach to completing a task or a project that is equally effective, and this should be recognized by the person who is giving the feedback.

 2. Involve the Individual

-Many of the leaders surveyed by Forbes on providing constructive feedback made suggestions that involved the person receiving the feedback in the process instead of simply being a passive listener.
+Many of the leaders surveyed by Forbes on providing constructive feedback made suggestions.
+To give constructive feedback effectively, try involving the person receiving the feedback in the process instead of simply making them a passive listener.
 For example, one suggestion was to ask permission to give feedback first.
 This gives the person who is receiving the feedback a sense of having some autonomy.
 Asking the person’s opinion about how the work or performance can be improved can also help.
 People can also be asked if there are specific things they want to work on getting better at.

 3. The Sandwich Technique

 Some people may already be familiar with what is sometimes called the “sandwich” approach to giving constructive feedback.
 This involves saying something positive followed by the negative feedback and ending with the positive again.
 However, it is important to ensure that this approach does not lead to the person only focusing on the compliments.
 Discussing ways to improve in the needed area may help ensure that the critical part of the feedback does not get ignored.